Ever since I was young, I’ve loved Judy Blume’s books. They were a big part of my Mum’s childhood- and so they were also a big part of mine!

 The Fudge series by Judy Blume is what many people know her for, as many people have read these books, or read them to their children.
 My parents read these books to me and my sister when we were growing up, and I swear I could still quote passages from them!
 ‘Tales of a Fourth Grade Nothing’ is the first in the series, and this book does not fail to make me laugh!

-Do you like Judy Blume books?
+What do you think of my top 5 Judy Blume books?
 Which is your favourite?
 Would you try any of these?

 Let me know all your thoughts in the comments below 🙂